Easy decluttering tips to stay organized as a college student

 You can set aside the things you don’t need and then decide what to do with them.
 This brings us to the next point.

-CHECK OUT THIS POST: 12 Best Christmas Gifts For College Students Studying Abroad
+CHECK OUT THIS POST: Bullet Journal For Grad Students

 5. sort stuff into piles